RosettaHS/OrionAPI/docs/Function Reference/OLog.md

 OLog and OVLog act identically to `printf`, and is interchangable with it.
 They are meant to reduce the need to include `<stdio.h>` or `<iostream>` in your projects soley for the ability to log information out to the terminal.

-To log "Hello World" out to the terminal, use the following syntax.
+To log "Hello World" out to the terminal, use the following syntax:
 ```cpp
 OLog("Hello World!\n");
 ```